 How To Prevent Tooth Decay?

 One strategy to prevent tooth decay involves lifestyle choices.
-Routine dental care should keep the degree of plaque formation in line.
+Routine dental care and a routine dental cleaning should keep the degree of plaque formation in line.
 However, too much acid production can lead to excess plaque development.
 How to lower the amount of acid production?
 Avoid candy and sodas because the sugars are just what bacteria use for fermentation and the creation of the acids that cause plaque formation.